reiniiriarios/chromaticity-color-utilities/README.md

 ## Status

 Approaching complete-ish stage...
-Most tests pass.
+All tests are passing.

 ### Known Issues

 - YCbCr validates only with a high tolerance.
 Not sure if floating point issue.
+- shadetint(cmyk) seems to be reading distanceToWhite and distanceToBlack incorrectly
+- shadetint(cmyk) oversaturates toward black when auto and closest bound is white

 ## Documentation